Connect

 Activities & Entertainment in Langdon

-Walking and biking are popular among Langdon residents, and the city has several recreational sports leagues for adults to enjoy.
+Walking and biking are popular among Langdon residents, and the city offers several adult recreational sports leagues.
 There are parks and walking trails, as well as The Track Golf Course.
 The town also has public baseball and softball fields.
 Plus, an indoor rec center for ice skating and events is under construction.
 Don't be fooled by the town's small size—there’s plenty to keep you busy here, and the bounty of things to do in Calgary are all a short drive away.

 Outdoor Activities

 Langdon Park is one of the newest outdoor recreational opportunities in the town.
-It has a couple of new baseball fields, outdoor basketball courts, a skate park, tennis and pickleball courts, and outdoor gathering gardens with fire pits.
+It has a couple of new baseball fields, outdoor basketball courts, a skate park, playgrounds, walking paths, tennis and pickleball courts, and outdoor gathering gardens with fire pits.

-The Track is an 18-hole public golf course with a clubhouse in the south part of Langdon.
-All of the recreational activities of Chestermere Lake are located less than 20 kilometres northeast of Langdon.
+The Track is an 18-hole public golf course with a clubhouse in southern Langdon.
+All recreational activities at Chestermere Lake are located less than 20 kilometres northeast of Langdon.
 McKinnon Flats is an outdoor recreation area located just 15 minutes south of Langdon.
 It's a great spot on the north shore of the Bow River that offers wildlife viewing and trout fishing.

 Places to Eat